k-capehart/blog/content/about.md

 <br/>

-I'm a Software Engineer based in Orlando, Florida who specializes in Salesforce implementations.
-I hold the Platform Developer II certification and earned my Computer Science degree at the University of Central Florida.
-I love to learn and am always seeking out new challenges.
+I'm a Software Engineer based in Orlando, Florida.
+I hold multiple developer certifications and earned my Computer Science degree at the University of Central Florida.
+I have done extensive work with the Salesforce platform, but I love to learn and am always seeking out new challenges and technologies to learn.

-At my current role I serve as a Senior Software Engineer at American Tire Distributors, where I work on various systems related to customer interaction.
+At my current role, I serve as a Senior Software Engineer at American Tire Distributors, where I work on various systems related to customer interaction.
 Previously, I worked as a Developer at Deloitte, giving me experience in a client facing role.
 I have acted as a leader throughout my career and always strive to nourish growth within my team.

 I am happiest when I am solving fun problems.
 This site aims to document my solutions and showcase work that I am proud of.